Gartner: Six infrastructure and ops trends for 2021

 “The key for anywhere operations is developing programmable infrastructure that enables the right work in the right place at the right time – this is the crux of optimal infrastructure,” Hewitt explains.

-Optimal infrastructure will also involve data centre and edge infrastructure, which can be difficult to measure and lead to complex deployments.
+Optimal infrastructure will also involve data center and edge infrastructure, which can be difficult to measure and lead to complex deployments.

 Hewitt recommends organisations take a business viewpoint and look at both optimising costs and tools to build their case for a given infrastructure deployment.3 – Operational continuity